Srcodesalittle/Ignition-panel-to-wake-on-lan/README.md

 The underlying logic is that a nodemcu ESP8266 module which is one of these ![nodemcu_esp8266](https://i0.wp.com/www.abstractotech.com/wp-content/uploads/2019/02/IMG_20190209_144805-2.jpg?resize=1024%2C773&ssl=1)

-The underlying logic is to take inputs from an ignition panel and on the final switch press, send a wake on lan packet to startup the PC.
+takes inputs from an ignition panel and on the final switch press, send a wake on lan packet to startup the PC.

 The ignition panel looks something like this ![igniton panel](https://i.imgur.com/HezUzRw.jpg)
 ![igniton panel2](https://i.imgur.com/JDkIAPW.jpg)
 you get the idea.
 It's for race cars, all the better for our end use.